s1rching/ScripT-Rex/README.md

 Go to "More Options" and select "Developer Tools"

 <img src="Content/Assets/Example2.png" alt="First Example" width="400" height="300">
-3. Go to the console tab in dev tools and paste in the following code:
+3. Go to the console tab in devtools and paste in the following code:

 ```
 delete loadTimeData.data_["disabledEasterEgg"];